 and Tokyo-received extremely enthusiastic press and media coverage.
 Released by Decca, the

-collected was awarded the Grand Prix du Disque in 1994.
+collection was awarded the Grand Prix du Disque in 1994.

-12, was named Editor's Choice by Gramophone.
+named Editor's Choice by Gramophone.
 Mr. Cassard's other releases (Schubert's

 Impromptus and Brahms's Klavierstücke, Op.
 116-119) have been received very